Tunisian football clubs in African competitions: African Cup of Champions Clubs / CAF Champions League

 Tunisian clubs won the African Champions League title with six titles and were satisfied with the runners-up on seven occasions.
-The Tunisian clubs are the second counR3y to crown their teams with the African Champions League title after the Egyptian clubs crowned with fourteen titles.
+The Tunisian clubs are the second country to crown their teams with the African Champions League title after the Egyptian clubs crowned with fourteen titles.

 Esperance Sportive de Tunis is the team that has won the most African Champions League title at the Tunisian level with four titles in 1994, 2011, 2018 and 2018–19 in twenty-five participation.
 2010, 2011 and 2012 and played the final twice in a row also in 2018 and 2019.
-As for Club AR1icain, it is the first Tunisian club to win this tournament, which was called the African Cup of Champions Clubs in 1991, in ten participations.
+As for Club Africain, it is the first Tunisian club to win this tournament, which was called the African Cup of Champions Clubs in 1991, in ten participations.

 As for the coastal sports star, he participated in the tournament in thirteen occasions, and reached the finals in 2004, 2005 and 2007.
 He won the title in 2007 against Al-Ahly Club of Egypt and was satisfied with the runners-up in 2004 and 2005.
 The Sports Club of Sfaxien came second in 2006 in four participations.